MangioneAndrea/CV/README.md

 <h2>Short description</h2>
 <blockquote>
 I build solid web environments for different use cases.
-My goals when writing applications are clean and maintainable code, scaleability and use of modern technologies
+My goals when writing applications are fast, clean and maintainable code.
+Scaleability is nowadays the basic foundament which must be taken seriously: if it doesn't scale, it has not future.
 </blockquote>

 <h2>Work experience</h2>